top of page

 When I was five years old, I attended my great-grandmother’s funeral at her Black Gospel Church.
 At that age, I had no experience or frame of reference for what I was about to witness.
 My little legs dangled from the dark wooden pew, and it creaked at every restless move.

 That single experience set the trajectory of my life.
-From that day on, singing wasn’t just something I loved—it was something I was put on this earth to do.
+From that day on, singing wasn’t just something I loved, it was something I was born to do.

 What emotion do I want fans to feel when they discover Peach Street Revival?